Trump-era DHS officials warn of ‘catastrophic’ results if Biden administration ends Title 42 border expulsions

 "Mexico is not where we’re at, the Northern Triangle countries aren’t where we at, there are multiple countries in Western Hemisphere that are not where America is at when it comes to vaccines and dealing with COVID, but they’re still going to open it up to people in these countries to come from, to transverse through to get to our country, and allow them in -- it’s absolutely endangering American lives and once again shows this administration puts America last and everyone else first," Morgan said.

-Homan, the former ICE director who served in positions under both the Trump and Obama administrations, warned that ICE’s detention ability had been stripped by the Biden administration as well.
+Homan, the former ICE director who served in positions during both the Trump and Obama administrations, warned that ICE’s detention ability had been stripped by the Biden administration as well.

 CLICK HERE TO GET THE FOX NEWS APP